matthewjdenny/SpeedReader/README.md

 * `generate_sparse_large_document_term_matrix()` -- The main function provided by the package.
 Will generate very large (sparse) document term matrices from very large vocabularies, in parallel, in a memory efficient manner.
 * `sparse_to_dense_matrix()` -- A helpful function for converting sparse matrix objects to dense matrix objects.
 Use with caution on large sparse matrices!
 * `tfidf()` -- Calculates and displays TF-IDF scores for a given document term matrix.
+* `contingency_table()` -- Generates a contingency table for a given document term matrix and set of document covariates.
+* `pmi()` -- Calculates a number of information theoretic quantities on a given contingency table.

 The SpeedReader package also provides the following utility functions: